 - Grade Policy - all courses listed under major and additional requirements require a grade of C or better.

 - General Education courses designated as required by the department are prerequisite to many courses in the program of study.

 - The upper-division writing skills requirement can be met by passing the university upper-division writing examination or by passing an approved upper-division writing skills course.
 One unit of credit (in ENGL 100W) may be earned for passing the examination if requested by the student; by obtaining a letter grade of C or higher in an approved course (e.g., PLANT 110W) the student meets the university writing skills requirement.

-- For further information, see the Food Science and Nutrition Department Didactic Program in Dietetics (DPD) Student Handbook: http://www.fresnostate.edu/jcast/fsn/documents/faculty-staff/DPDHandbookS13-14Final.pdf.
+- For further information related to the Registered Dietitian Nutritionist Career Specialty, see the Food Science and Nutrition Department Didactic Program in Dietetics (DPD) Student Handbook: https://www.fresnostate.edu/jcast/fsn/degrees-programs/dietetics/index.html.

 The faculty members continue to be recognized for quality hands-on education as well as scholarly contributions to their academic disciplines.
 Each student is assigned to a faculty adviser to maximize the student's educational experience at California State University, Fresno.
 The faculty are noted for cooperation and activity within each industry to prepare and place graduates in their chosen career.